xx19898/webTrader/README.md

 4. Manually create a user with admin role.
 5. Register as a normal user and use the app

-***CAUTION***
+> [!WARNING]
-alphavantageApi changed their api so that many of the free endpoints are now closed behind the paywall :/ it kinda breaks some functionality as for example viewing certain data in the stock viewer component
+> alphavantageApi changed their api so that many of the free endpoints are now closed behind the paywall :/ it kinda breaks some functionality as for example viewing certain data in the stock viewer component